Measurements conspire nonlocally to restructure critical quantum states: Ensemble of outcomes

 where $m(x)$ can take any real value, so here sums over outcomes $\sum_m$ should be interpreted as integrals.
-Note that the structure of $\hat M_m$ is strongly constrained by the requirement that the set of all $\hat M_m$ constitute a quantum channel, $\sum_m \, \hat M^2_m=1$.
-This constraint additionally specifies the prefactor in the second line of Eq.~\eqref{eq:Mm}, and given this we can compute the probability densities for the different outcomes as $p_m = \braket{\hat M^2_m}_{\text{g.s.}}$.
-We refer to this scheme as `Gaussian', and discuss an implementation of $\hat M_m$ in Eq.~\eqref{eq:Mm} using ancillary quantum harmonic oscillators in Appendix~\ref{sec:gaussian}.
+Note that the structure of $\hat M_m$ is strongly constrained by the requirement that the set of all $\hat M_m$ constitutes a quantum channel, $\sum_m \, \hat M^2_m=1$ (this condition also determines the prefactor in the second line of Eq.~\eqref{eq:Mm}), with the probabilities of different outcomes set by $p_m = \braket{\hat M^2_m}_{\text{g.s.}}$.
+We refer to this as the Gaussian measurement scheme, and discuss an implementation of $\hat M_m$ in Eq.~\eqref{eq:Mm} using ancillary quantum harmonic oscillators (QHOs) in Appendix~\ref{sec:gaussian}.
 To demonstrate the behavior of $\hat M_m$, consider first the case of an initial state $\ket{n}$ with definite densities: $\hat n(x)\ket{n} = n(x)\ket{n}$.
 We would then find from $p_m = \braket{n|\hat M^2_m |n}$ that the measurement outcomes $m(x)$ are normally-distributed around $n(x)$ with variance $\mu^{-1}$.
 In the following we will refer to the parameter $\mu$ as the measurement strength, with $\mu \to \infty$ the projective limit.
-For small $\mu$, the outcome $m(x)$ is weakly correlated with $\braket{\hat n(x)}_m \equiv \braket{\psi_m|\hat n(x)|\psi_m}$.
+For small $\mu$, the outcomes $m(x)$ are weakly correlated with $\braket{\hat n(x)}_m \equiv \braket{\psi_m|\hat n(x)|\psi_m}$.